 The Effect of Data Breaches on Shareholder Wealth

 Many companies face the risk of a data breach exposing stored personal information of customers and employees.
 The frequency of such incidents has been increasing over time and can result in significant costs for the affected firm.
-This article examines the stock market's assessment of the cost of data breaches at publicly traded companies in which personal information such as customer and/or employee data are exposed.
+This paper examines the stock market's assessment of the cost of data breaches at publicly traded companies in which personal information such as customer and/or employee data is exposed.
 Using event study methodology on a sample of 77 events between the beginning of 2004 and the end of 2006, we find that the overall effect of a data breach on shareholder wealth is negative and statistically significant.
-Based on a cross‐sectional analysis of the cumulative abnormal returns, we find a negative association between market reaction and firms that are less forthcoming about the details of the breach.
-We also find that firms with higher market‐to‐book ratios experience greater negative abnormal returns associated with a data breach.
+Based on a cross-sectional analysis of the cumulative abnormal returns, we find a negative association between market reaction and firms that are less forthcoming about the details of the breach.
+We also find that firms with higher market-to-book ratios experience greater negative abnormal returns associated with a data breach.
 Further, we find that firm size and subsidiary status mitigate the negative effect of a data breach on the firm's stock price and that the negative market reaction to a data breach is more significant in the most recent time periods of the sample.

 Keywords: data breach, event study, shareholder wealth, privacy breach